As a deferred member you have the option to transfer your Local Government Pension Scheme benefits to:

 You may be moving to another job which provides a different pension scheme, or you may be looking into transferring your pension out to a different arrangement.

-Transferring your pension out of the LGPS is an important decision and one that you should investigate thoroughly.
+Transferring your pension out of the LGPS is an important decision and one that you should consider carefully.
 In many cases you must seek independent financial advice before committing to the transfer.

 We can't advise you about whether transferring out of the LGPS is the right or wrong thing to do.
 The following information sets out some of the points to consider when you think about transferring.